ahmetb/cloud-run-faq/README.md

 ### Can my application server run on HTTP/2 protocol?

-HTTP/2 to the container is supported for gRPC services.
+HTTP/2 to the container is currently only supported for gRPC services.

 Cloud Run requires your application to serve on an **unencrypted** endpoint and HTTP/2 by default requires TLS.